ingus-t/ML-AI/README.md

 # #60daysofudacity

+## Day 40
+* I studied how to convert a PyTorch model to ONNX, so I could embed it in an Android app. [https://github.com/onnx/tutorials/blob/master/tutorials/PytorchCaffe2MobileSqueezeNet.ipynb](https://github.com/onnx/tutorials/blob/master/tutorials/PytorchCaffe2MobileSqueezeNet.ipynb)
+* Read a paper, Predicting Parkinson’s Disease using Latent Information extracted from Deep Neural Networks.
+It´s really interesting and really over my head :grinning:.  [https://arxiv.org/pdf/1901.07822.pdf](https://arxiv.org/pdf/1901.07822.pdf)
+* Looking for image datasets related to Parkinson's detection.
+Found some in specific formats, like .nii and .dcm

 ## Day 39
 * Mock interview in #jobs with @Sajjad Manal.
 Thank you! :slightly_smiling_face:
 * Committed my app AMAdillo to the Slack App challenge.
 1 project done, a few more to go :slightly_smiling_face: